 4. Understand the service being offered.
-Before signing on the dotted line, you should understand what services are being offered.
-Check out the website and social pages to learn more.
+Before signing on the dotted line, you should understand the services offered.
+You can check out their website and social pages to learn more.
 Here are some questions to ask.

 - When will my property be cleared?
 During the storm and after or just after?

 - Where will I fall on the priority list?
-If they have many small businesses in their mix of customers, the businesses will get first priority.
-My parents are usually at the end of the list, but they’re fine with that.
+If they have many small businesses in their mix of customers, the businesses will get priority.

 - Will extra charges apply on weekends?

 5. Get the contract in writing.
 Don’t agree to the terms of service over the phone.
-A written contract, explaining all the terms and conditions, should be provided.
+A written contract should be provided explaining all the terms and conditions.
 If a dispute arises and you don’t have a written contract, finding a resolution can be very difficult.
 Lastly, pay attention to the contract’s termination policy.
-Some contracts may auto renew from year to year.
+Some contracts may auto-renew from year to year.

 6. Confirm they carry insurance.
 The last thing you want is to pay for damage to your property because of their poor workmanship.
-Make sure they carry Liability and Workers’ Compensation insurance.
+Make sure they have Liability and Workers’ Compensation insurance.